statsfm/support-docs/docs/third-party-integrations/statsfm-desktop.md

 ### Microsoft Defender

-Microsoft Defender might window might popup when trying to install (This is becuse we don't have a verified publisher certificate yet), If it does click on "More Info".
+Microsoft Defender might window might popup when trying to install (This is because we don't have a verified publisher certificate yet), If it does click on "More Info".
 This should bring up a option to run anyway.